Jeremy Brett: Personal life

 On 24 May 1958, Brett married the actress Anna Massey (daughter of actor Raymond Massey).
 Their son, David Huggins, born in 1959, is a British cartoonist, illustrator, and novelist.
 Brett and Massey divorced on 22 November 1962 after she claimed that he had left her for a man.
 From 1969 to 1976, Brett was in a romantic relationship with the actor Gary Bond, who died exactly one month after Brett.
 In the late 1970s, Brett was involved with Paul Shenar.
 In 1976, Brett married Joan Sullivan Wilson, who died of cancer in July 1985.
 Brett never disclosed his sexuality.

 In the latter part of 1986, Brett exhibited wild mood swings that alarmed his family and friends, who persuaded him to seek diagnosis and treatment for manic depression, later known as bipolar disorder.
 Brett was prescribed lithium tablets to fight this condition.
 He suspected that he would never be cured, and would have to live with his malady, look for the signs of his disorder, and then deal with it.
-He wanted to return to work, and to play Holmes again.
+He wanted to return to work and to play Holmes again.

 The first episode to be produced after his discharge was a two-hour adaptation of The Sign of Four in 1987.
 From then on, the changes in Brett's appearance and behaviour slowly became more noticeable as the series developed.
-He developed fluid retention; Brett was putting on weight and retaining water.
-The drugs were also slowing him down.
-According to Edward Hardwicke, Brett smoked up to 60 cigarettes a day, which "didn't help his health."
-He also had heart troubles.
-His heart was twice the normal size; he had difficulties breathing and needed an oxygen mask on the set.
+He developed fluid retention and put on weight.
+The prescription drugs also slowed him down.
+According to Edward Hardwicke, Brett smoked up to 60 cigarettes a day, which "didn't help his health".
+He also had heart troubles and his heart was twice the normal size; he had difficulties breathing and needed an oxygen mask on the set.
 "But, darlings, the show must go on", was his only comment.

 During the final decade of his life, Brett was treated in hospital several times for his mental illness, and his health and appearance visibly deteriorated by the time he completed the later episodes of the Sherlock Holmes series.
 At one point, during the final series, Brett collapsed on set.
 During his last years, he discussed the illness candidly, encouraging people to recognise its symptoms and seek help..
 On 23 August 1995 Jeremy Brett recorded an edition of The Week's Good Cause for BBC Radio 4 in which he spoke openly about "manic depression".
 The programme was broadcast on Sunday, 3 September 1995, only days before his death.